 16. Gasthof Grüner Baum:

-In 1849, Franz Heuschober, who was the last judge of Hallstatt and elected mayor, bought the property and opened a restaurant in it.
-While the property has changed hands numerous times over the years and has seen the addition of 22 hotel rooms, we’re really glad that all the way back in 1849 Franz Heuschober had the sense to add the restaurant at its location is perfect.
+In 1849, Mayor Franz Heuschober (the last judge in Hallstatt) bought the property as the Salt Administration was being disbanded and opened a restaurant in a beautiful mansion.
+While the property has changed hands numerous times over the years and has seen the addition of 22 hotel rooms, we’re really glad that all the way back in 1849 Franz Heuschober had the sense to add the restaurant at its location is perfect along Market Square.

 17. Protestant Church:

-About Hallstatt’s Protestant Church: In the 1500’s, the teachings of Martin Luther became extremely popular in the region, especially among the miners in Hallstatt.
+About Hallstatt’s Protestant Church: In the 1500s, the teachings of Martin Luther became extremely popular in the region, especially among the miners in Hallstatt.
 As the new Reformation movement spread it created conflicts between the new age Protestants and Catholic.
-In 1601, the Catholic Church tried to crush the local Protestant movement when it ordered all local bridges be destroyed as punishment which only pushed Protestants further into rebellion.
-The Archbishop of Salzburg, and his supporters, tired to suppress the Protestant opposition by condemning them to death and setting their homes on fire.
+In 1601, the Catholic Church tried to crush the local Protestant movement when it ordered all local bridges to be destroyed as punishment which only pushed Protestants further into rebellion.
+The Archbishop of Salzburg and his supporters tried to suppress the Protestant opposition by condemning them to death and setting their homes on fire.